September is National Yoga Month. It is a great reason to learn more about yoga and the benefits of yoga during travel.

 Travel Friendly Hotel Yoga Accessories

-Here are five tools you can pack along on your next trip (and use at home or in your office) to start practicing yoga.
+Here are three tools you can pack along on your next trip (and use at home or in your office) to start practicing yoga.

 - Natural Grip Socks– No need to pack a yoga mag if you have these socks.
 The grip on the bottom will prevent you from sliding around on the carpet (or towel) in your hotel room.